GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Data analysis

 \subsubsection{Modeling of the total emission}

-In step \textit{ii)}, we map the AGN and galaxy emission by fitting the full data cube spaxel-by-spaxel with the Penalized PiXel-Fitting (pPXF) method \citep{cappellari2004_ppxf,cappellari2023_ppxf}.
+In step \textit{ii)}, we map the AGNi and galaxy emission by fitting the full data cube spaxel-by-spaxel with the Penalized PiXel-Fitting (pPXF) method \citep{cappellari2004_ppxf,cappellari2023_ppxf}.
 The aim of this step is to model the total continuum emission and, when present, the BLR contribution using the BLR template produced in step \textit{i)} to then subtract them and produce the ionized-gas cube.
-The BLR emission is produced in the innermost regions of the AGN, thus it is unresolved in our data.
-As such, we allow for the BLR template to scale in intensity throughout the FoV without modification in the shape of its emission lines.
+The BLR emission is produced in the innermost regions of the AGN, and thus it is unresolved in our data.
+As such, we allowed for the BLR template to scale in intensity throughout the field of view without modification to the shape of its emission lines.
 The continuum is fit with a polynomial of second or third order, plus the power law continuum of the AGN accretion disk if indicated as best BLR model in step \textit{i)}.
-As in step \textit{i)}, we include additional Gaussian components, with velocity shift and broadening linked between all the considered emission lines, to best reproduce the complex line profiles arising from the ionized gas and thus model the underlying continuum at best.
-We run step \textit{ii)} three times, including from one to three Gaussian components, and save the best fit of each spaxel for each run.
-Following the Kolmogorov-Smirnov test as implemented by \citet{marasco2020}, we then select the best model of each spaxel by comparing the residuals of the \oiii and \hal lines, i.e. those of interest for our study, modeled with one to three Gaussians in step \textit{ii)}.
+As in step \textit{i}, we included additional Gaussian components, with velocity shift and broadening linked between all the considered emission lines, to best reproduce the complex line profiles arising from the ionized gas and thus model the underlying continuum at best.
+We ran step \textit{ii} three times, including from one to three Gaussian components, and saved the best fit of each spaxel for each run.
+Following the Kolmogorov-Smirnov test as implemented by \citet{marasco2020}, we then selected the best model of each spaxel by comparing the residuals of the \oiii and \hal lines, i.e. those of interest for our study, modeled with one to three Gaussians in step \textit{ii}.

-By this procedure, we obtain the best fitting model of each spaxel in the full FoV, that we use to then subtract, spaxel-by-spaxel, the continuum and, when present, the BLR contribution to produce the ionized-gas data cubes.
+With this procedure, we obtained the best-fitting model of each spaxel in the full field of view.
+We then used the models to subtract, spaxel-by-spaxel, the continuum and, when present, the BLR contribution in order to produce the ionized-gas data cubes.